colour-science/colour-datasets/README.rst

     odict_keys(['ColorChecker24 - After November 2014', 'ColorChecker24 - Before November 2014', 'ColorCheckerSG - After November 2014', 'ColorCheckerSG - Before November 2014'])

 Alternatively, a dataset can be loaded by using its full title:
-*New Color Specifications for ColorChecker SG and Classic Charts*
+*New Color Specifications for ColorChecker SG and Classic Chart - X-Rite (2016)s*

 .. code-block:: python